zabi4A/EnigMano-Multi-Instance/README.md

 ---

+**EnigMano** is forged from two powerful concepts:
+- **Enigma** — a puzzle wrapped in shadows, precision, and quiet strength.
+- **Mano** — the “hand” that commands, controls, and executes with unwavering resolve.

+Together, **EnigMano** embodies *“The Hand of Mystery”* — a silent guardian orchestrating the life and legacy of every fortress instance with masterful precision and hidden grace.

+---

 ## 🔥 What Is This?

 This GitHub Actions workflow automates deploying **EnigMano** instances — Windows fortress environments orchestrated with stealth and precision.